csound-flossmanual/csound-floss/book/14-a-methods-of-writing-csound-scores.md

 Composers design their own score frameworks by importing from existing Python libraries, or fabricate their own functions as needed.
 It fully supports the existing classical Csound score, and runs inside a unified CSD file.
-The sources are
+The sources are&nbsp;
 [on github](https://github.com/jacobjoaquin/csd/tree/master/demo/pysco),
 so although the code is still using Python2, it can certainly serve as an example about the possibilities of using Python as score scripting language.

 Pysco is designed to be a giant leap forward from the classical Csound score by leveraging Python, a highly extensible general-purpose